 SCDOT intends to enter into a contract for services as detailed in the Contract and Contract's Exhibits.
 The Proposer shall be responsible for meeting all Project requirements, specifications, and other applicable criteria as set forth in "Attachments A and B".
-Attachment B - Supplemental Project Design Criteria is located on the SCDOT Design-Build website at https://www.scdot.org/business/BridgePackage20.aspx.
+Attachment B - Supplemental Project Design Criteria is located on the SCDOT Design-Build website at I-77 Exit 26 New Interchange & Connecting Roads (scdot.org).